laraviquiera/spaceman/planning/planning.md

 >**4.
 Event Listeners**
 - Wait for the user to select a letter then track correct and wrong guesses.
 Display the correct letter in the placeholder.
-- Letters that are used will be inactive.
+- Letters that are used will be inactive/no longer be displayed.
 - Once the game is over, display the Play Again button along with the correct word.

 >**5.
 Functions**